NicoleTiokhin/Java/Pokemongame.md

 ### Modified Game Class

-modified startGame Method :
+modified startGame Method : <br>
-ask user whether they want multiple- , or single-round games  (yes/no -> because easier to implement) if yes : tell user to enter how many rounds they wanna play (totalRounds) if no : totalRounds = 1
+ask user whether they want multiple- , or single-round games  (yes/no -> because easier to implement) <br>
+if yes : tell user to enter how many rounds they wanna play (totalRounds) <br>
+if no : totalRounds = 1 <br>